-The CAAI-CBDP wraps the architecture and arranges software modules in two processing layers, the data processing layer (DPL), and the conceptual layer (CL) and connects them via three bus systems (data, analytics, and knowledge bus).
-Data from a CPPS enters the system at the very bottom (see Fig. 1).
+The CAAI-BDP wraps the architecture and arranges software modules in two processing layers, the Data Processing Layer (DPL), and the Conceptual Layer (CL) and connects them via three bus systems (data, analytics, and knowledge bus).
+Data from a CPPS enters the system at the very bottom (see Figure 1).
 The protocol translation module transforms incoming data and sends it to the data bus.
-The pre-processing module receives the raw data, performs the necessary steps to clean the data, and publishes the results back to the data bus.
+The preprocessing module receives the raw data, performs the necessary steps to clean the data, and publishes the results back to the data bus.
 Other modules in the data processing layer utilize data from the data bus and transfer their analytical results onto the analytics bus.
-Modules in the CL process information about the user-defined aims and the business logic for a given use case.
+Modules in the CL process information about the user defined aims and the business logic for a given use case.
 They evaluate the results from the analytics bus, determine the parameters to adjust the CPPS via the adaption module, and measure the overall system performance.
-The CL modules also interact with the knowledge bus to generate reports for the user and process new instructions.
+The CL modules also interact with the knowledge bus to generate reports for the user and to process new instructions.

 The central element of the architecture is the cognitive module, which selects and orchestrates different analyses and algorithms, depending on the use case.
-Therefore, the composition of active modules and their communication over the bus system will change during run time.
+Therefore the composition of active modules and their communication over the bus system will change during run time.
 Providing a pre-defined set of modules and the capability to add new modules reduces the overall implementation complexity by building a cohesive yet modular solution.
 The following sections describe the bus infrastructure, the layers, and the cognitive module in more detail.

-2.2 Bus infrastructure
+2.2 Bus Infrastructure

 Different modules of the system communicate asynchronously via three buses, the data bus, analytics bus, and knowledge bus.
-The processing degree of the data grows
+The processing degree of the data grows incrementally from bottom to top, and additionally in some cases horizontally as well.

-Fig. 1 CAAI architecture overview.
-The CAAI-BDP, depicted in dark gray, manages the bus systems and layers.
-Bus systems are colored in blue and establish communication between the modules.
-The arrows demonstrate the designated information flow.
-The layers are shaded in light gray and contain the different modules.
-The cognition module, which establishes automatic configuration, is colored in turquoise.
-Oval shapes depict external systems, e.g., a CPPS or a Human-Machine Interface incrementally from bottom to top, and additionally in some cases horizontally as well.
 Each bus covers several topics, which can be subscribed by modules attached to the bus.
 All modules publish their data to the relevant attached bus on a pre-defined topic, so one or more other modules can use the data and intermediate results for their processing.
 Thus, the architecture implements a message-driven processing approach, leading to a flexible and agile system with clear interfaces and hierarchies.
-The main features of applications that use message queuing techniques are [18]:
+The main features of applications that use message queuing techniques are [16]: